Last Updated: July 2023

 WHAT ARE COOKIES?

 Cookies are small data files that are placed on your device when you visit a website.
-A cookie stores, collects and sends information to the device, us and trusted third parties.
-Cookies are widely used by website owners in order to make their websites work more efficiently, and to support their business.
+A cookie stores, collects and sends information to the device, to us and to certain third parties.
+Cookies are widely used by website operators to enable core functionality, enhance user experience, facilitate advertising and analyze performance.

-These cookies enhance your experience of our website by remembering your preferences and personalizing customizable pages.
+These cookies enhance your experience on the Website by remembering your preferences and personalizing customizable pages.
 For example, functional cookies help remember your language preference.

-These cookies are used to display relevant advertising to you on our website, on other websites and on social media platforms.
-They perform functions like preventing the same ad from continuously re-appearing and ensuring that ads are properly displayed.
-Social media cookies also allow you to share pages and content that you find interesting on our website with your friends, family and networks.
+These cookies collect information about your use of the Website and other online services over time.
+Advertisers then use that information to tailor to your interests the ads you see online.
+They also help measure the effectiveness of advertising campaigns and perform functions like preventing the same ad from continuously re-appearing, and ensuring that ads are properly displayed.
+Advertising cookies from social media providers also allow you to share pages and content that you find interesting on the Website with your friends, family and networks.

 HOW CAN I CONTROL COOKIES?

-You have the right to decide whether to accept or reject certain cookies by visiting our Cookie Management Tool.
-If you opt-out of certain cookies, you will still be able to access our website although some functionality may be limited or parts of the website may not work as intended.
+You can decide whether to accept or reject certain cookies by visiting our Cookie Consent Manager.
+If you opt-out of certain cookies, while you will still be able to access the Website, some Website functionality may become disabled or not work as intended.